graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/distributed_training_example.rst

 a model on the MNIST dataset.

-The example is based on the following official tutorial with some modifications for usage with the IPU: https://www.tensorflow.org/tutorials/distribute/multi_worker_with_estimator
+The example is based on the following official tutorial with some modifications for use with the IPU: https://www.tensorflow.org/tutorials/distribute/multi_worker_with_estimator

 We highlight the changes needed to convert code using ``IPUEstimator``